Henrico children attacked by dogs, seriously hurting 6-year-old boy - NewsBreak

 Louza continued, and said it was hard to see his son in pain in the street, and that there was “a lot of blood everywhere.”

-Abanoub’s right leg was bitten and punctured in several places, and required at least fifty stitches, according to Louza.WATCH: Thieves steal reporter’s belongings at gas station in Montgomery Co.
+Abanoub’s right leg was bitten and punctured in several places, and required at least fifty stitches, according to Louza.Richmond mayor requests Virginia State of Emergency for baby formula shortage

 Photos Louza provided show his son’s injuries, and distress, saying Abanoub was hurt on his “face, ears, but the most damage is in his right leg.”